POfeiY/talks/2025-10-16/src/slides.md

 [click] And then we might have `vite lib` for building libraries, built on top of `tsdown` and Rolldown.

-[click] And so on.
-As we mentioned, the goal is to provide a single unified toolchain with incredible performance for the JavaScript ecosystem.

-[click] Regarding Vite DevTools, it will be presented as a CLI flag `--ui` for all subcommands, showing the UI interface for each operation and helping you understand the internals better.
 -->

 ---